entzyeung/car-purchase-ai/README.md

 In this webapp, I employed 2 simpler models which are Logistic Regression and Gradient Boost.

 The LR model is straight from default; while the GB model is optimised as GradientBoostingClassifier(n_estimators=100, max_depth=4).

+Remarks: as the data is from the 90s, that is 30 years ago.
+You may find the numbers doesn't make too much sense in the nowaday context.